TRIVIA- Voices of Feminism

 "The Meaning of Our Love for Women is What We Have Constantly to Expand" read the title of an essay by Adrienne Rich written in the '70s.
 Have we expanded the meaning of this love in the years since, and if so, how?
 Given cultural phenomena like "The L Word" and "Queer as Folk" is it still possible to argue that love between women is a powerful force for healing and political change?
 That lesbian desire is qualitatively different from heterosexual or homosexual desire?
 This issue contains essays, poems, and narrative accounts.

-- Lise Weil, Conversation with Michèle Causse
+- Lise Weil Conversation with Michèle Causse

-- Michèle Causse, Chloto 1978
+- Michèle Causse Chloto 1978

-- Caryn Mirriam-Goldberg, The Woman with the Secret Name
+- Caryn Mirriam-Goldberg The Woman with the Secret Name

-- Harriet Ellenberger, She is Still Burning
+- Harriet Ellenberger She is Still Burning

-- Eve Fox, In The Beginning
+- Eve Fox In The Beginning

-- Riva Danzig, Sanctuary
+- Riva Danzig Sanctuary

-- Carolyn Gage, When Sex Is Not the Metaphor for Intimacy
+- Carolyn Gage When Sex Is Not the Metaphor for Intimacy

-- Susan Moul, Arielle
+- Susan Moul Arielle

-- Bonnie St. Andrews, Quotidian Love
+- Bonnie St. Andrews Quotidian Love

-Deirdre Neilen, Afterword - Lise Weil, Leverett
+- Lise Weil Leverett

-- Betsy Warland, After Sappho's Fragments.
+- Betsy Warland After Sappho's Fragments.
 Tips for Natural Disasters, Said Before

-- Lou Robinson, A Lesbian is a Memoir
+- Lou Robinson A Lesbian is a Memoir

 - Notes on Contributors